spateria/FedART/README.md

 We use simple socket communication for bi-directional send and receive between various clients and server.
 The clients run in parallel using multiprocessing.

 ## What you need to change for your own dataset
+1. Add your dataset to the `fedart_supervised_learning/data/<dataset>` directory.
+Extract the data as a Pandas dataframe and save as a .csv or .hd5 file.
+2. Provide the arguments or parameters corresponding to the dataset in the `setup_fl.py` file under `get_args` function by using an _if_ statement `if args.dataset == '<dataset>'`.

+That's it!
+You are good to go!

 ## Dependencies